 Selecting an image is perhaps the hardest part of any real estate Facebook ad campaign because you can select up to six images (depending on your ad format) or one video.
 Your images and video should be eye-catching so your ad stands out.

-There are a few important notes about images in our article on realtor Facebook ad specs.
+There are a few important notes about images in our article on real estate agent Facebook ad specs.
 First, you should make sure that you have legal right to use the image or have taken it yourself.
 Second, you can only use images with less than 20% text overlay, so you might want to use the Facebook Text Overlay Tool to check your image copy.
 Third, Facebook supplies access to free stock images in the Ad Level.
 If you need additional stock imagery, visit Pixabay.com.

 Write Ad Copy

 Ad copy for your real estate Facebook ads should be interesting with an attractive CTA (call to action).
 Think about what the buyer or seller wants to get by clicking or interacting with your ad.
-Address pain points with your advertising to make the most of your realtor Facebook ads.
+Address pain points with your advertising to make the most of your real estate agent Facebook ads.
 Optimizing Facebook advertising with strong ad copy will help you attract buyers and sellers with your real estate Facebook ads.

 Once you have created your ad, be sure to launch it in Facebook Ads Manager and track progress daily.